ssl-hep/ServiceX/helm_charts/README.md

 deletes the release.

+## Contributing to ServiceX
+ServiceX is a community effort.
+The architecture lends itself to orchestrating different types of workflows and generating different outputs.
+Fork us on github and make a contribution!

+### Issues
+Please submit issues for bugs and feature requests to this repo.

+We manage project priorities with a [zenhub board](https://app.zenhub.com/workspaces/servicex-5caba4288d0ceb76ea94ae1f/board?repos=180217333,180236972,185614791,182823774,202592339)

+### Join us on Slack
+We coordinate effort on the [IRIS-HEP slack](http://iris-hep.slack.com).
+Come join this intellectual hub.

 ### Debugging Tips
 Microservice architectures can be difficult to test and debug.
 Here are some helpful hints to make this easier.